devsystemslab/HNOCA-tools/site/contributing.md

 Once you are done, commit and push your changes and navigate to the "Releases" page of this project on GitHub.
 Specify `vX.X.X` as a tag name and create a release.
 For more information, see [managing GitHub releases][].
-This will automatically create a git tag and trigger a Github workflow that creates a release on [PyPI][].
+This will automatically create a git tag and trigger a GitHub workflow that creates a release on [PyPI][].

 [semver]: https://semver.org/
 [managing GitHub releases]: https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository